The deputy governor has been accused of gross misconduct and abandonment of the duties of his office.

 Madumere has long fallen out with state governor, Rochas Okorocha, with the governor favouring his son-in-law, Uche Nwosu, to be his successor at the end of his second term.

-With Madumere also nursing an ambition to replace Okorocha as governor, he has aligned with a different faction of the APC that has been fighting Okorocha's faction for control of party in the state.
+With Madumere also nursing an ambition to replace Okorocha as governor, he has aligned with a different faction of the APC that has been fighting Okorocha's faction for control in the state.

 Four members of the House of Assembly, who are allegedly loyal to Madumere, were suspended in June 2018 for 'unparliamentary conduct', after reportedly opposing the impeachment plot.